 Prof Mahen Mahendran is professor at Queensland University of Technology, Australia and has served for more than 35 years at six universities.

-‘[This] is a valuable reference book for researchers and practitioners interested in understanding the behavior of thin-walled steel structures in fire and the rationale behind calculation-based methods for design of such structures under fire.
-It is highly recommended.
+‘Fire Performance of Thin-Walled Steel Structures is . . . highly recommended.
 As the first book devoted to this fast-growing topic, it manages to compile, in a clear and concise manner, a number of subjects which understanding is fundamental to approach the fire design of thin-walled structures.’